anadon/sfs-settings/docs/source/examples/library.rst

 Complete Example
 ----------------

-Here's a complete example of a library that uses python-settings:
+Here's a complete example of a library that uses sfs-settings:

 Project Structure
 ~~~~~~~~~~~~~~~~~